See the detailed specifications with the manual for our advanced imaging camera.

 Image Treatment with ImageJ

 ImageJ is recommended for image analysis.
 ImageJ will open the 16-bit raw FITS files produced by Artemis Capture, remove noise, modify contrast and other properties, and save them in various formats.
 More importantly, it will allow you to measure intensity profiles and display your data in ways that will make it more meaningful.
+For example:

 Tomography, Laue Diffraction and ImageJ for ASCOM